Composite ALPs in Composite Higgs Models

 The most realistic scenario is one where the ALP $a$ is the only BSM particle left below the EW scale.
 A simplified Lagrangian was used for phenomenological studies in \cite{Cacciapaglia:2017iws,Cacciapaglia:2019bqz,Borsato:2021aum,BuarqueFranzosi:2021kky} where the couplings to the SM fermions were taken to be diagonal in the mass basis and degenerate except for the top quark.
 This assumptions needs to be revisited in the light of the extensive study on ALP Lagrangians done in \cite{Bauer:2017ris,Bauer:2020jbp,Bauer:2021mvw}, building on the Lagrangian in \cite{Georgi:1986df}, and this is the goal of this note.

 We present a more general version of the ALP Lagrangian in CHM that takes into account the Renormalization Group (RG) evolution of the couplings.
-Crucially, unavoidable Flavor Violating (FV) couplings arise from the evolution and matching below the EW scale.
+Crucially, unavoidable Flavor Violating (FV) couplings arise from the evolution from the UV scale.
 We present the relevant formulas and confront them with the experimental limits for this specific incarnation of the ALP.

-We want to stress from the start one difference between this case and the majority of ALPs studies.
-In CHM there is often a whole BSM sector just above the EW scale, consisting of additional pNGBs.
-This precludes the possibility of studying, in a model independent way, the RG evolution from the strong scale, (assumed of the order of 10~TeV in CHM), down to the EW scale.
-Studying the required modifications for each specific model is too involved, given the lack of a clear candidate.
-Instead, we simply chose to study the evolution using as reference scale the EW scale.
-We will comment on the advantages and limitations of such method throughout the paper.

-In its full generality the effective Lagrangian we present depends on five dimensionless couplings to the quarks (six minus an overall shift), one dimensionless coupling to the leptons (two minus an overall shift) and three dimensionless couplings to the SM vector bosons.
+In its full generality the effective Lagrangian depends on five dimensionless couplings to the quarks (six minus an overall shift), one dimensionless coupling to the leptons (two minus an overall shift) and three dimensionless couplings to the SM vector bosons.